 The “base year” is generally the first year of a commercial rental period that sets a precedent for how much tenants will pay for building expenses for each subsequent year.
 Depending on the type of lease, during the first year, tenants either pay only for the base rent, or they pay for the base rent plus a projected building operation cost based on their percentage of occupancy.
 At the end of the first year, the landlord calculates the actual per square foot operating costs for the building.
 Let’s say the operating costs were $9/square foot.
 That’s what you’re going to have to pay for operating costs in every subsequent year, in addition to a pro-rata (proportionate) share of the building’s operating expenses that go beyond $9/square foot.
 The percentage of the building a tenant occupies usually determines their pro-rata share of expenses.
 If you occupy 10% of the building, for example, your pro-rata share of operating expenses is 10%.

-Base year is crucial to any lease negotiation, and it’s important to review with your broker and lawyer.
+Base year is crucial to any lease negotiation, and it’s important to review with your broker, and lawyer to ensure financial success.
 Since the base year is designed to favor landlords and protect them from excessive annual increases in operating expenses, when overlooked, it can cause considerable harm to a tenant’s bottom line.
-However, a prepared and educated tenant can protect themselves against unexpected increases in their pro rata shares.
+However, a prepared and educated tenant can protect themselves against unexpected increases in their pro-rata shares.

 Here’s what you should know about base year, and how to move forward.

 Whatever operating expenses were incurred during that first year becomes the annual cap on the landlord’s contribution to operating expenses going forward.
-That means, if the year following the base year sees an increase of operating expenses of $100,000, you have to pay your pro rata share of $100,000.
-Using the previous example of 10% occupancy, your share of operational expenses in the second year of your lease would be $10,000.
+Imagine that your business occupies 10% of a property.
+If during the second year, the building incurs an operating expense increase of $100,000, you have to pay your pro-rata share of $100,000.
+Because you rent 10% of the property, you now owe $10,000.